Ambrose Maréchal: Priesthood

 Due to popular unrest in the Paris area, Maréchal left the Saint-Sulpice Seminary for Bordeaux, France, in early 1792.
 Eleven Sulpician priests were murdered in France during this period.
-Maréchal was ordained there into the priesthood on March 25, 1792, by Archbishop Archbishop Jérôme-Marie Champion de Cicé.
+Maréchal was ordained there into the priesthood on March 25, 1792, by Archbishop Jérôme-Marie Champion de Cicé.

 Bishop John Carroll of the Diocese of Baltimore in 1791 had invited the Sulpicians to Baltimore, Maryland to establish St. Mary's Seminary, the first Catholic seminary in the new United States.
 The Sulpician Order in the spring of 1792 sent Maréchal to the United States to help staff St. Mary's.
 He arrived Baltimore on June 24, 1792, where he celebrated his first mass as a new priest.
 After spending time at the seminary, he was assigned by the Sulpicians to perform pastoral work in Bohemia, Maryland.
 By 1799, Maréchal was back in Baltimore, teaching theology at the seminary.
 In 1801, the Sulpicians sent Maréchal to teach philosophy at the new Georgetown College in Washington, D.C.

 With the ascension of Napoleon Bonaparte as first consul of the new French Republic, it became safer for Catholic clergy to practice in France.
 In 1803, the Sulpicians ordered Maréchal to return home.
 He would spend the next nine years teaching at Sulpician schools in Saint-Flour, Lyon, Aix-en-Provence and Marseille.
 In appreciation of his service, Maréchal's students in Marseille presented him with a marble altar.
 Louis XVIII, who became the French monarch in 1814, later presented him with several paintings.
 The altar and the paintings went to the Basilica of the Assumption in Baltimore.In 1812, the Sulpicians sent Maréchal back to Baltimore, where he resumed teaching at St. Mary's Seminary.
 He later served as president of the seminary.